What is a Futures Contract?

 In practice, a clearing house is used to facilitate futures (and all derivative) transactions by being on the other side of all trades.
 A clearing house is a financial institution formed specifically to facilitate derivative transactions.

-When two parties enter into a futures contract, they are not entering into a contract with each other.
+When two parties enter into a futures contract, they are not actually entering into a contract with each other.
 Instead, both parties are entering into a contract with the clearing house.
 The clearing house acts as a guarantor by assuming the credit risk of transactions.
 However, the clearing house will not take on the market risk.
-Thus, gains and losses will be transferred to and from the clearing house to the parties accounts on a daily basis.
+Thus, gains and losses will be transferred to and from the clearing house to the respective parties’ accounts on a daily basis.

 A Final Word

 Futures contracts are considered an alternative investment, as they typically do not have any positive correlation with stock market prices.
-Commodity futures trading offers investors access to another class of investments.
+Commodity futures trading offers investors access to another asset class of investments.
 Futures trading offers advantages such as low trading costs, but carries greater risk associated with higher market volatility.

 We hope you enjoyed this CFI article on futures contracts.
 CFI is the global provider of the Financial Modelling & Valuation Analyst (FMVA)™ designation.
-If you are looking to advance your career and expand your knowledge, check out the following additional resources:
+If you are looking to advance your career and expand your knowledge, check out the following additional CFI resources:

 - Contango vs. Backwardation